Last Updated: June 11, 2022

 Top 10 Mobile Internet Statistics UK

-- In January 2021, there were roughly 58 million active mobile internet users in the UK.
+- In 2021, there were more than 62.3 million mobile internet users in the UK.

 - In 2020, internet users in the UK spent between two and three hours on the internet daily.

 - In April 2021, Google mobile market share reached 97.76%.

 - By the end of 2025, the number of monthly active mobile internet users in the UK might reach 17 million.